sveinnthorarins/Minecraft-Server-Sleep-Manager/README.md

 2. RCON needs to be enabled on your server.
 Do this by changing your server.properties file.
 Set enable-rcon to true and choose a password for the rcon.password property.
 The app uses RCON to pass on the command to stop the server.

+## Q: Who are you and how can I contact you?

+My name is Sveinn and I'm studying Software Engineering at the University of Iceland.

+If you have problems with the application you can create an issue on GitHub.

+If you want to contact me for other reasons you can add me on Discord: Senz#5171